What does it mean to classify your medical device?

 These classes range from low risk to high risk, with Class I being the lowest risk and Class III the highest risk.

-What is the basis of classification of MDs?
+What is the basis of classification of Medical Devises?

 The starting point for certifying a medical device is defining the Intended Purpose of Use.
 The Intended Purpose will confirm whether your product is indeed a medical device (and therefore must comply with the MDR) and provide a basis for the rest of the certification process, including classification, evaluation, documentation and labeling.